Welcome!

 I am an industrial-organizational psychologist and computational social scientist.

-I help leaders improve performance using social science and computational methods.
+I help improve performance using social science and computational methods.

 Almost all of us work.
 My mission is to make work better.